Contemplative Dance Practice

 (ding, ding, ding)

-• All bow, together, to the space, each other, and ourselves.
+• All bow, together (to the experience, the space, each other, and ourselves)

 The End.